-Built in 1968, by Gulfport Shipbuilding of Port Arthur, Texas (hull #716) as the Crusader for Esso Shipping of Wilmington, Delaware.
+Built in 1968, by Gulfport Shipbuilding Incorporated of Port Arthur, Texas (hull #716) as the Crusader for the Esso Shipping Company Incorporated of Wilmington, Delaware.

-The tug was later acquired by Red Star Towing where she retained her original name.
+In 1977, the tug was acquired by the Red Star Towing Company Incorporated of New York, New York.
+Where she retained her name.

 In 1977, the Red Star Towing Company was acquired by the Hess Oil Corporation of New York, New York.
 To form the Spentonbush-Red Star Companies of Brooklyn, New York.
 Where the tug retained her name.

 In 1989, the Spentonbush-Red Star Companies were acquired the Hess Oil Corporation of New York, New York.
 Establishing the Hess Oil Corporation's marine division.

 In 1988, the tug was struck, and "tripped" by the barge she was towing while outbound the Raritan River near Sandy Hook, New Jersey and sunk.
 She was raised, and towed to the Hess Oil Corporation's dock in Gowanus, Brooklyn.

 In 1995, she was acquired by the Gateway Towing Company Incorporated of New Haven, Connecticut.
 Where she was renamed as the Lyman Smith.
 And, she was completely rebuilt at the Thames Shipyard and Repair Company in New London, Connecticut.

 In 1996, the tug entered service for the Gateway Towing Company Incorporated.
 Where she was renamed as the Lyman.